 A community campus will deliver services which are more accessible, provide value for money, are tailored to local needs and more importantly, are influenced by local people and partners.

 There are many opportunities to get involved in your local campus both through taking part in consultation events and volunteering to take a more active role in its development.

 A campus is a building, or buildings, in a community area where people can access local services more easily and in ways that better suit their needs

-The aim is to deliver more for local communities by making maximum and efficient use of the council’s buildings – both new and old.
+The aim is to deliver more for local communities by making maximum and efficient use of council buildings – both new and old.

 This will help by: